 Facing the fear in goals and resolutions

-At the start of the year, many of us are considering our goals and our resolutions for the year ahead; the changes we wish to make to improve the lives we live.
+At the start of a new year/month/season, many of us consider our goals for the upcoming period; the changes we wish to make to improve the lives we live.
 This is a time where we often might not include our fears within the list.

 Apart from the body responses from fear that we know about, fear stops people becoming the best version of themselves or fulfilling their true capabilities, following their soul’s path and maybe finding inner peace.
 People put in their prayers for help throughout the year, and when wonderful opportunities arise to make their world better, they are often too fearful to take the actions needed;